saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

            sel
 ```

-This RTL describes a **4-to-1 multiplexer**.
+This RTL represents a **4-to-1 multiplexer**.

 ---

 ## 6. Overlapping Case Conditions

-Wildcard case conditions require careful attention because different patterns can match the same input.
+Wildcard case expressions should be used carefully because multiple patterns can match the same input value.

 For example: